EBS 2026학년도 수능특강 영어독해연습 01강

 ____ theories are modified over time as more information about their limitations is discovered.

-As an example, one of ____ interesting questions in research investigating the effects of exposure to violent material on aggression concerns the fact that although it is well known that the viewing of violence tends to increase aggression on average, this does not happen for all people.
+As an example, one of the interesting questions in research investigating the effects of exposure to violent ____ on aggression concerns the fact that although it is well known that the viewing of violence tends to increase aggression on average, this does not happen for all people.

 8 운전 중 휴대 전화 통화 시 방해 요소